naerhy/snow-crash/level09/resources/README.md

 f4kmm6p|=�p�n��DB�Du{��
 ```

-From our first tests, it looks like the executable is accepting 1 argument and generate a string from it, maybe a token?
+From our first tests, it looks like the executable is accepting 1 argument and generate a string from it, perhaps a token.
 And we have to understand why the content of `token` contains some unprintable characters.

-Let's import the executable with SCP and analyze it with dogbolt.
+Let's import the executable with **SCP** and analyze it with **dogbolt**.

 ```bash
 host:~$ scp -P 4242 level09@localhost:level09 level09